bramdanneels/IntroOmicsPract/Practicals/03_GenomeAssembly.md

 </details>

 <details>
-<summary>Given that the genome size of _M. genitalium_ is +- 580 kbp, what coverage do we expect to have with our read set?</summary>
+<summary>Given that the genome size of M. genitalium is +- 580 kbp, what coverage do we expect to have with our read set?</summary>

 _200x coverage_

 _To caculate this, we need to first calculate the total number of bases in our read set.
 We have two read sets with 387568 reads of 150bp.
-Thus, the total number of bases is_ $2*387568*150$ _= 116 270 400bp._
+Thus, the total number of bases is 2\*387568\*150 = 116 270 400bp._
-_Since we the genome is 580kbp (580 000bp) long, that means we should have an average coverage of_ $116270400/580000$ _or 200x coverage._
+_Since we the genome is 580kbp (580 000bp) long, that means we should have an average coverage of 116270400/580000 or 200x coverage._
 </details>

 ## Genome assembly using Spades